What Are Restless Leg Syndrome and Periodic Limb Movement Disorders?

 Symptoms of Restless Leg Syndrome and PLMD

-The typical symptoms of restless leg syndrome consist of leg discomfort which worsens at rest and/or at night and is relieved by movement.
+The typical symptoms of restless leg syndrome consist of leg discomfort that worsens at rest and/or at night and is relieved by movement.
 Young children may have many non-specific complaints such as:

 - The need to stretch their legs